kickaha2019/articles/Diary/2014/LakeDistrict/index.md

----
-title: Look at the Lake District
+#title Look at the Lake District
-icon: windermere_boat.JPG
+#icon windermere_boat.JPG
-date: May 11th 2014
+#date May 11th 2014
----